 South Africa in Winter.
 By Charlie

-I was abandoned.
-On a foreign, deserted shore, left treading the wet sand, never to see another fellow
+I was abandoned on the shore, left treading the wet sand, never to see another fellow human being.

 Was this meant to be?
 I pondered.